epccs/RPUlux/Hardware/Schooling/readme.md

 ![AL8805W5_layout_sw_on](./AL8805W5_layout_sw_on.png "AL8805W5 Example Layout Swith On")

 This must be how Diodes characterized there part.
-In order to duplicate there, datasheet values guess I would need to run the switched current under the current sense resistor the way they have done.
+In order to duplicate there datasheet values guess I would need to run the switched current under the current sense resistor the way they have done.
 This seems like a questionable way to do the sense for a switch mode power supply.

+Replacing the sense resistor with 0.15 Ohm sets the current at about 330mA so this is what I will do.

 ## ^0  SMPS design, current sense resistor